TimoP123/project1/README.md

 This is the first project on Cyber Security Base with F-Secure course.
 The task was to create a web application that has at least five different flaws from the OWASP top ten list (2013).

 The application itself is very simple.
 It has a sign in form for an event and after the user has provided his name and address information the application show a list of all participants.
+There's also a login page for getting into the supermember page.

+### A6 - Sensitive Data Exposure

+This application has only one valid username and password combination.
+The password is stored in the H2 database as it is without any hashing or encryption.
+This makes the database leaking a serious risk.
+Sensitive data like this deserves extra protection such as encryption as well as special precaution when exchanged with the browser.

 ### A8 - Cross-Site Request Forgery (CSRF)